OfficeDev/office-js-docs-pr/reference/manifest/extensionpoint.md

 |  [xsi:type](#xsitype)  |  Yes  | The type of extension point being defined.|

-## xsi:type values for Word, Excel, and PowerPoint add-in commands
+## Type attribute values for Word, Excel, and PowerPoint add-in commands

 - **PrimaryCommandSurface** - The ribbon in Office.
 - **ContextMenu** - The shortcut menu that appears when you right-click in the Office UI.